-It’s been five years since we watched Jill Duggar marry the man of her dreams, Derek Dillard, on national television.
+It’s been six years since we watched Jill Duggar marry the man of her dreams, Derek Dillard, on national television.

-Even though life looks a little different now than it did five years ago when they first tied the knot, Jill says it’s important to keep the fire alive in your marriage.
+Even though life looks a little different now than it did six years ago when they first tied the knot, Jill says it’s important to keep the fire alive in your marriage.

 “Have sex often!” she writes.
 “You both need this time together regularly (3-4 times a week is a good start. lol).”

 Her advice comes as a recent study shows that couples are just barely having that much sex in a MONTH.